 George Eustice has been the Conservative Party MP for Camborne and Redruth since 2010.
 He was a minister of state Department for Environment, Food and Rural Affairs (Defra) from May 2015 until his resignation on 28 February 2019 in protest against prime minister Theresa May agreeing to possible Brexit delay.

-He was appointed a parliamentary under-secretary for the Department for Environment, Food and Rural Affairs in October 2013, with responsibility for farming, food and marine environment.
+Eustice was previously parliamentary under-secretary at Defra from October 2013-May 2015. with responsibility for farming, food and marine environment.

 Eustice has long supported the eurosceptic cause.